aktau/aktau.github.com/content/posts/004-sdl2-released.md

 tags: [sdl, game-engine, open-source]
 ---

-For the impatient: [get it here](http://www.libsdl.org/).
+For the impatient: [get it here](http://www.libsdl.org/) and read the [migration guide](http://wiki.libsdl.org/moin.fcg/MigrationGuide).
 SDL is an open-source game development library.
 It's been a long time coming, and some thought SDL2 was going to follow the path of Duke Nukem Forever: always a spectre on the horizon, but never being released.
 According to twitter it was in development for 2666 days, but the end result is beautiful.

 <!-- more -->